MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## License requirements

 Capabilities mentioned in this article are available only to users with the Copilot for Sales standard license.
-If you have the Copilot for Sales premium license, see [Draft an email message using sales information in Outlook](email-reply-premium.md).

 ## Ananomy of suggested content